 Spatial awareness level is the level of awareness you have of yourself and other object in space, the 3D world around you.
-Much like in drone aerial photography, spatial awareness is an important quality in drone racing.
+Much like in drone aerial photography, spatial awareness is an important quality you'll need to possess if you are planning on getting into drone racing.

 Drone racing involves getting used to FPV (first person view) and especially with the use of FPV, the drone ‘BECOMES’ you.
 Hence the more spatial awareness you have, the more skilled you will be in maneuvering the drone in 3D space.